supermario9000/BlockChain/README.md

 |      60 |                  15 |                  14 |                  11 |                  11 |                  13 |                 12.8 |

 What to add next:
-* Random transaction selection when creating blocks (will be uncommitted to the release as teh update is not significant)
+* Random transaction selection (added in a commit separate from the release)
 * More testing data.
 I could test parallel data, longer mining etc.

 ## V0.1